fastrgv/RufasSok/README.md

-## Addendum for the Reverse-Sokoban game
+## Addendum for the new Reverse-Sokoban game

-I included a new "beta-test" Puller-Sokoban app that may still have some bugs:
+I included a new Puller-Sokoban app:

 * wbaksok.bat (MsWin)
 * baksok (linux)